UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 Learn how Johnny taught his mates how to code and how they went from zero to hero in just less than half a year.

-### &nbsp;
+###

 #### **Where did the idea of teaching your friends come from**?

-“Half a year ago I had a conversation with my friend Szabi, who mentioned  that he would be interested in learning mobile programming.&nbsp;
+“Half a year ago I had a conversation with my friend Szabi, who mentioned  that he would be interested in learning mobile programming.

-At the same time, my brother had also decided that he needed a career change, he told me that he could really imagine himself as a front-end developer...
+At the same time, my brother had also decided that he needed a career change, he told me that he could really imagine himself as a front-end developer…

 “Higher education takes a lot of time, and they often teach outdated knowledge when it comes to fast-moving technologies.
 Besides that, my mates were both so busy with their lives, so no time for universities nor going back to school, they needed something faster and more efficient.”

-#### &nbsp;
+####

 #### Talking about it is one thing and starting is another, but when did you actually start?